California Euthanasia Laws

 Euthanasia, or "mercy killing," is the act of taking someone's life who no longer wishes to live, typically because they have a terminal illness or some other debilitating condition.
-Currently only one state (Oregon) allows physician-assisted suicide, but many states do allow the withdrawal of life-sustaining machines or procedures.
-In California, euthanasia laws are not on the books.
-But the state's Natural Death Act allows the removal from life-support procedures or devices, the state's End of Life Option Act permits certain terminally ill patients to request lethal drugs which they administer on their own time.
+While euthanasia remains illegal in all states, a growing number of states -- including California -- do allow physician-assisted suicide.
+In addition to California's Natural Death Act, which allows the removal from life-support procedures or devices, the state's End of Life Option Act permits certain terminally ill patients to request lethal drugs which they administer on their own time.

 The basics of California euthanasia-related laws are listed in the table below and more extensive coverage follows.
 See FindLaw's Patient Rights Basics for more related articles and resources.